Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 **Edit: Suggestions by multiple awesome people!**

+***Note: This page is about current features and provides suggestions to improve the user experience of them.
+Please do not post your feature requests here!***

 ##Aspects
 We should get rid of ‘all aspects’ in the left menu and replace it with having litterly all aspects selected.
 Having no aspects selected should say: select one or more aspects from the left menu.
 Have a way to set default aspects.
 This stimulates sharing with a selection of common aspects instead of posting everything to ‘all aspects’.
 You could exclude your ‘work’ or ‘teachers’ aspect for example.